piever/simpleblog/content/posts/julia_chapter2.md

 ## Fibonacci numbers

-We want to prove that the twelfth Fibonacci number is very close to the twelfthe power of $$\varphi$$ divided by the square root of 5 or, in formulas:
+We want to prove that the twelfth Fibonacci number is very close to the twelfth power of $$\varphi$$ divided by the square root of 5 or, in formulas:

 $$ F_{12} \approx \frac{\varphi ^ {12}}{\sqrt{5}} $$